anthonybaulo/ml-proposals/proposals.md

 ## Description
 ### Predictive
-* Can a stock's price be accurately classified as going up or down?
+* Can a stock's price be accurately classified as increasing or decreasing?
-* What confidence threshold provides the best results?
+* What confidence levels can be achieved?
 * Is the classifier's performance statistically significant over random chance?

 ### Inferential